mscwu/udacity_behavioral_cloning/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded one lap of vehicle driving in clockwise direction.

+I then collected driving data at curve entry and exit only to "teach" the car how to curve.

+I did not use recovery lap as this turned out to be a very uneffective process.
+It depened largely on when to start/end the recording and how the car was recovered.
+When done incorrectly, it had negative effect on normal driving.
+This led me to abandon the idea of recovery lap and focus more on multiple camera usage in order to keep the car on the center of the lane.

+To take advantage of the 3 cameras mounted on the car, I used a correction angle to compensate for the steer angle (code line 35 - 38).
+Basically, when the car went towards one side of the road, the center image would look like either left or right image taken from a car driving on the center.
+The final angle I used was 0.21 degrees.

+![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would generalize the data (code line 41 - 52).
+More specifically, this techique was only applied to steer angles more than a certain threshold.
+Again, this method was used to balance the training dataset such that not all the data were concentrated around zero.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as evidenced by the convergence of training and validataion loss.

+![alt text][image5]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.